5143 Heracles: Classification and orbit

 Heracles orbits the Sun in the inner main-belt at a distance of 0.4–3.2 AU once every 2 years and 6 months (907 days).
 Its orbit has an eccentricity of 0.77 and an inclination of 9° with respect to the ecliptic.
 The first precovery was taken at Palomar during the Digitized Sky Survey in 1953, extending the body's observation arc by 38 years prior to its official discovery observation.

 Due to its high eccentricity, Heracles is also a Mercury-grazer and a Mars-crosser.
-It has an Earth minimum orbital intersection distance of 0.0584 AU which corresponds to 22.8 lunar distances.
+It has a minimum orbital intersection distance with Earth of 0.0584 AU which corresponds to 22.8 lunar distances.

 Physical characteristics

 Spectral type

 In the SMASS taxonomy, Heracles is a rare O-type asteroid, which have spectra similar to those of stony chondritic meteorites of the L6 and LL6 type.
 However, it has also been characterized as a carbonaceous C-type, as well as a stony Sk and Q-type asteroid.